How Does Atherosclerosis Relate to High Blood Pressure?

 - Vascular dementia

 What Is a Heart Attack?

 A heart attack is a sudden loss of blood flow to the heart muscle.
-It usually happens when plaque deposits from atherosclerosis break open and cause a blood clot that clogs an already narrowed coronary artery and so limits or blocks blood flow.
+It usually occurs when plaque deposits from atherosclerosis break open and cause a blood clot that clogs an already narrowed coronary artery and so limits or blocks blood flow.

 Without enough oxygen, part of the heart muscle is injured and sometimes permanently damaged.

 Doctors often don’t diagnose atherosclerosis until a person complains of chest pain.
 At this point, the doctor may conduct tests to evaluate your risk for heart disease.
 These tests include:

 - EKG: It uses painless electrodes on your arms, legs, and chest to measure your heart’s rate, rhythm, and electrical activity.
 It may show if you've had a heart attack in the past or are having one now.
 It can also show any strain or thickening of the heart muscle.